charity-crypto/SupportWithCrypto/README.md

 Join Us in Making a Lasting Impact

-When you support SupportWithCrypto, you’re not just making a one-time donation—you’re becoming part of a movement dedicated to creating lasting change.
+When you support SWC, you’re not just making a one-time donation—you’re becoming part of a movement dedicated to creating lasting change.
 We invite you to learn more about each of our focus areas and consider contributing to a cause that resonates with you.
 Together, we can build a world where no one has to suffer from lack of resources, and everyone has a chance to live a fulfilling life.

 To make donating even easier, you can scan our Tether donation QR code.
 Just open the file barcode.png to access our secure donation address instantly.